3MIYABI/ORIGAMID/README.md

 version is achieved by simply modifying the variables in the aforementioned `CMakeLists.txt`.

-The patch exposes a private method required
+The patch exposes a private method required for SQLite3 file head